-The Himalayan brown bear (Ursus arctos isabellinus) is a species of brown bear found in the himalyan regions of the Indian subcontinent.
+The Himalayan brown bear (Ursus arctos isabellinus) is a species of brown bear found in the Himalayan regions of the Indian subcontinent.
+The Himalayan brown bear is generally restricted to the alpine meadows and sub-alpine scrub zones above the tree line in the Himalayan regions of India and Pakistan.
+In India, it occurs in Jammu and Kashmir, Himachal Pradesh and Uttarakhand.

 Although the brown bear species as a whole is listed as “Least Concerned” by the IUCN Red List, the Himalayan subspecies is highly endangered and populations are dwindling.